dimmykar/microrl/README.md

   - completion
     * via completion callback

+  - quoting (optional)
+    * Use single or double quotes around a command argument that needs to include space characters

   - echo
     * use `microrl_set_echo()` function to turn on or turn off echo.
     * could be used to print `*` insted of real characters.